openmodelingfoundation/openmodelingfoundation.github.io/content/en/standards/documentation/_index.md

 #### Model validation, uncertainty, and sensitivity

 - Describe any tests to verify the accuracy of the model
-- Provide data used for validation of the model and describe how validation was performed.
+- Provide data used for evaluation of the model and describe how evaluation was performed.
 - Provide sample runs that illustrate the dynamics of the model.
+- List of publications on evaluation, uncertainty
+- Benchmarks for validation in your framework

 #### Update information